saulmm/saulmm.github.com/_posts/2015-05-14-When Iron Man & Hulk meets Dagger2 & RxJava.md

 Simple, right?

 <br>
 With the `@Provides` annotation we are saying to Dagger 2 how a dependency has to be build if required.
-Otherwhise if we wouldn't indicate a provider for a particular dependency, Dagger 2 will go to find it to the constructo annotated with: `@Inject`.
+Otherwhise if we wouldn't indicate a provider for a particular dependency, Dagger 2 will go to find it to the constructor annotated with: `@Inject`.

-As we had said, the modules are used by components to inject dependencies, see the component of this module:
+The modules are used by components to inject dependencies, see the component of this module:

 ```java